ankur219/ECG-Arrhythmia-classification/README.md

 If you face any other problem related to deploying you can check https://github.com/mtobeiyf/keras-flask-deploy-webapp repository.

+The model works only if your data is similar to # sample.csv

 ## Here is a screenshot of the app from my system
 ![alt text](https://cdn-images-1.medium.com/max/1400/1*DbcZlDPIfRYLZknTrjcJLw.png)